tylerkrupicka/chat/docs/README.md

 All of the appearance of the site is done using CSS, in the `main.css` file.
 You can modify it to change how the pages look and animate.
 Try it out!
 MDN has [a good CSS tutorial](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps).

+### Scroll to bottom

+Difficulty: _easy_

+In most messengers, when a new message comes in you want to scroll to the bottom of the messages.
+We can do this by modifying `chat.html` with some [scrolling](https://stackoverflow.com/questions/18614301/keep-overflow-div-scrolled-to-bottom-unless-user-scrolls-up/21067431) JavaScript code.

+### New User Join Message

+Difficulty: _easy_

+When a new user joins, it would be nice to have a message printed letting others know that they join.
+This could be done a few different ways.
+The simplest is to just send a message as "system" when a new user joins.
+On the page, you could make a different style for "system" messages as well.

 ### Better User Accounts

 Difficulty: _medium_